Looking To Take Dark or Black Hair Ultra White Blonde?

 Hairdresser: Ashley Betancourt.

-How To Bleach Dark Hair and Take it To Blonde in 1 Sitting Only!
+How To Bleach Dark or Black Hair and Take it To Blonde in 1 Sitting Only!

 We bleached and toned our model's dark hair to this!